bliutwo/pomodoro/README.md

 # 2020 Update

 **UPDATE (4/19/2020)**: I've finished the main functionality of the GUI app.
 There are several issues and bugs I plan to fix, but since I mainly need to study material for job interviews (algorithms and such), I'll postpone the fixing and cross-platform release to another weekend.
 For now, I have a working application that is better than my previous iteration.

 *BIG caveat*: Sounds only work on Windows.
 Sucks.

+I use [DeskPins](https://efotinis.neocities.org/deskpins/) to keep the window pinned on top.

 [The old README can be found here](#pomodoro-python-script).